 She twisted round the rat-faced wizard and froze.

-He cocked his head, sniffing the air, and his small, watery eyes darted all around.
-His long fingernails curled from his tattered sleeves like claws.
+He cocked his head, sniffing the air, his small, watery eyes darting all around and his long fingernails curling from his tattered sleeves like claws.

 Fleur wrinkled her nose as the reek of stale food and dirt reached her.
 Perhaps this is Argus Filch, the infamous squib caretaker.